 At the moment, LLMs are clearly better at synthesis than recall, and it makes sense when you consider how they work.
 Indeed, most of the downfalls come from when they're a bit too loose with making stuff up.

 Personally, I think that recall use cases are very under-explored at the moment, and have a lot of potential.
 This contrast is painted quite well when comparing two recent posts on HN.
 The first is about someone who trained nanoGPT on their personal journal here and the output was not great.
-Similarly, Amarbot used GPT-J fine-tuning and the results were also hit and miss.
+Similarly, Projects/amarbot used GPT-J fine-tuning and the results were also hit and miss.

 The second uses GPT-3 Embeddings for searching a knowledge base, combined with completion to have a conversational interface with it here.
 This is brilliant!
 It solves the issues around needing the results to be as correct as possible, while still assisting you with them (e.g. if you wanted to ask for the nearest restaurants, they better actually exist)!